The 2023 Digital Evidence Trends Report revealed several important statistics around video evidence and training.

 Video is the most prolific source of evidence available to police today – it is involved in 85% of all cases and it’s frequently featured in the news.
 97% of command staff believe that video is a critical source of evidence during investigations.
 Officers must also frequently testify about video in court, with 72% of officers, investigators and forensic video specialists stating they have testified in court about video evidence.

-Despite being a vital source of evidence, very little training exists on how to review video evidence effectively and efficiently. found that 52% of Major Crimes Investigators have had less than 20 hours of training in video evidence.
+Despite being a vital source of evidence, very little training exists on how to review video evidence effectively and efficiently.
+The Trends report found that 52% of Major Crimes Investigators have had less than 20 hours of training in video evidence.
 If you’re an investigator who interacts with video, it’s no longer a question of if you will testify, but when.

 Grant Fredericks, a certified Forensic Video Analyst and lecturer at the FBI National Academy, explained the importance of video training for police officers: